London Congestion Charge in 2026: What You Should Know

 The Congestion Charge is a £15 daily fee that drivers must pay in Central London.
-Until 25 December 2025, it applies to all vehicles except EVs.
-From 2 January 2026, the charge will increase to £18 per day, and the full exemption for electric vehicles will end as well.
-However, EVs registered with Auto Pay will still get a 25% discount.
+Until 25 December 2025, it applied to all vehicles except EVs.
+Since 2 January 2026, the charge has been increased to £18 per day, and the full exemption for electric vehicles has ended as well.
+However, EVs registered with Auto Pay still get a 25% discount.

 This is a significant change for PCO drivers who frequently operate in Central London.
 The new congestion charge rules will directly affect their daily profits.
-In addition, they will put drivers on a PCO car hire plan under extra stress to meet their weekly earning goals.
-As a result, the private hire industry will undergo a massive shift.
+In addition, the charge will put drivers on a PCO car hire plan under extra stress to meet their weekly earning goals.
+As a result, the private hire industry is expected to undergo a massive shift.

-In this article, we will discuss the expected changes in Congestion Charge rules in 2026 and how they are likely to affect the industry.
+In this article, we will discuss the latest changes in Congestion Charge rules and how they are likely to affect the industry.

 Article Highlights